Check availability for your trip and quickly book online

 -Flows above 2000CFS are normally “un-runnable”, except for in specific scenarios (certain sections of the Stanislaus are runnable at these flows, but we do not recommend the general public raft above 2000CFS without extensive planning).

-As we enter July, flows should be in the 300-1000CFS range, and as summer progresses, should be closer to 300-500CFS.
+As we enter July, flows should be in the 1500-2000CFS range, and as summer progresses, should slowly drop.
 We plan to be fully operational in July, August, and September.